mendix/docs/content/howto/extensibility/create-native-javascript-action.md

 {{% alert type="info" %}}

 The Native Builder will locally run MxBuild.
-The output is a *bundles.js* file which will be pack with your application.
+The output is a *bundles.js* file which will be packaged with your application.
 Therefore, any update on your Mendix model requires a new build.
 You are not building a development app that updates automatically.

 {{% /alert %}}